GOOD-Stuff/AXI-DMA-API/README.md

 Work with AXI DMA in SG (scatter gather) and Direct Register mode.
 **API is more slowly than using driver, but you can control all transaction how you need.**
 **Used C++14.**
 Project work with Zynq-7010.
 Linux kernel version of 4.14.
 Vivado version of 2018.02.
+SDK version of 2017.01.
 In the branch [original](https://github.com/GOOD-Stuff/AXI-DMA-API/tree/original) contains original repository of AXI DMA API from which was started this project.

+### Issues
+In the current version of API not correct implemented wait* methods.
+Thus polling the status register for interrupts it may early get timeout.